antonio-siega/mokuro_downloader/README.md

-# mokuro_downloader
-Script for downloading volumes from the mokuro.moe/manga repository.
+# [NO LONGER FUNCTIONAL] Formerly, script for downloading volumes from the mokuro.moe/manga repository.
+Currently not functional because the repository is no longer publicly available.

 # Why use this?